superseriousbusiness/gotosocial/ROADMAP.md

 ### Q3 2023

-- **Big Feature** -- Instance announcements.
-Allow admins to create/edit/delete announcements that are shown to all users on an instance.
+- **Big Feature** -- Support the `Move` Activity, to allow users to move across instances and Fediverse implementations.
 - More to be confirmed.

 ## Detailed To-do List